4 Questions To Ask Before Buying Your New Furnace or Air Conditioner

 4. Quality Control

-Related to question 2, it is required that the license holder inspect each job where a permit has been pulled.
+The license holder is required to inspect each job where a permit has been pulled.
 This follow up visit is something that should be discussed with a homeowner before the job has been agreed upon.
 Within this visit, the supervising technician should be going through the specifics of the job laid out in your agreement, and going through a check list to ensure everything meets code requirements.

 The Question: When will your license holder perform an inspection visit after the installation?